fbpx

 blog

-2023 Medicare Parts A & B Premiums and Deductibles 2023 Medicare Part D Income-Related Monthly Adjustment Amounts
+2024 Medicare Parts A & B Premiums and Deductibles

 Medicare Part B Premium and Deductible

-Each year the Medicare Part B premium, deductible, and coinsurance rates are determined according to the Social Security Act.
-The standard monthly premium for Medicare Part B enrollees will be $164.90 for 2023, a decrease of $5.20 from $170.10 in 2022.
-The annual deductible for all Medicare Part B beneficiaries is $226 in 2023, a decrease of $7 from the annual deductible of $233 in 2022.
+Each year, the Medicare Part B premium, deductible, and coinsurance rates are determined according to provisions of the Social Security Act.
+The standard monthly premium for Medicare Part B enrollees will be $174.70 for 2024, an increase of $9.80 from $164.90 in 2023.
+The annual deductible for all Medicare Part B beneficiaries will be $240 in 2024, an increase of $14 from the annual deductible of $226 in 2023.

-Beginning in 2023, certain Medicare enrollees who are 36 months post kidney transplant, and therefore are no longer eligible for full Medicare coverage, can elect to continue Part B coverage of immunosuppressive drugs by paying a premium.
-For 2023, the immunosuppressive drug premium is $97.10.
+Beginning in 2023, individuals whose full Medicare coverage ended 36 months after a kidney transplant and who do not have certain other types of insurance coverage can elect to continue Part B coverage of immunosuppressive drugs by paying a premium.
+For 2024, the standard immunosuppressive drug premium is $103.00.

 Medicare Part B Income-Related Monthly Adjustment Amounts

-Since 2007, a beneficiary’s Part B monthly premium is based on his or her income.
-These income-related monthly adjustment amounts affect roughly 7 percent of people with Medicare Part B. The 2023 Part B total premiums for high-income beneficiaries with full Part B coverage are shown in the following table:
+Since 2007, a beneficiary’s Part B monthly premium has been based on his or her income.
+These income-related monthly adjustment amounts affect roughly 8 percent of people with Medicare Part B. The 2024 Part B total premiums for high-income beneficiaries with full Part B coverage are shown in the following table:

 Full Part B Coverage